LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Maven/maven-overview.md

 <img width="750px" src="/img/maven-workspace.png">

 ## Conversation Orchestrator Permissions
-The LiveEngage Administrator Profile inherits all Conversation Orchestrator administrator permissions, excluding Dynamic Routing and Recommendation API.
+The Conversational Cloud Administrator Profile inherits all Conversation Orchestrator administrator permissions, excluding Dynamic Routing and Recommendation API.
 The ability to use Conversation Orchestrator is indicated in the Conversational AI menu by the absence of a lock designation on the icon.